chazzofalf/picascii/Readme.md

 6. Your browser will download the installer.
 Please be patient.
 7. For these next steps I hope you have administrator access for macOS will not let you run the installer properly without it.
   a.
 Execute the downloaded package (.pkg) file.
   b.
-MacOS will guide you the process of installing it.
-Usually default settings are appropriate.
+MacOS will guide you through the process of installing it.
+Usually, default settings are appropriate.
 8. Once installed open the Terminal application (Can't find it?
 Spotlight is your friend!
 Just do a ⌘+Space and type in 'Terminal')
 9. Type out the following to create the project folder.
 This time I don't have to mention **Liv** as much since Mac OS (just so you know, Linux does as well) has the **&#126;** to denote the user home folder (That is, For **Liv**, it would expand to `/Users/Liv`).
 (Oh you are going to love this!
 It is actually a  little bit less legwork on a Mac (or Linux, explained later))